Paul Morris (Paul Graham Morris)

 Background

-I joined the academic team in 2002.
+I work primarily on the NHS Education for Scotland funded Doctorate in Clinical Psychology programme.
 In more recent years I have taken an academic lead on our joint NHS / university selection process and coordinate the first year research teaching.
 I supervise DClin and PhD thesis, particularly in the domains of nature connection, values, eco-anxiety and mindfulness.
+I'm co-convenor of our Nature Connection Research group, which includes projects relating to ecodistress / planetary health.
 Previous roles have included coordinating our health psychology teaching and I was Research Director for the DClinPsychol programme from 2010 until 2014, developing our DClinPsychol research training to facilitate development of transferable research skills, greater dissemination of findings from thesis projects and the establishment of programmes of research.

 Outside of work I like the great outdoors, enjoying both long treks in the hills, cycling and more gentle strolls.
-I am involved in projects which support a more sustainable approach to the environment, which is reflected in my research interest in the wellbeing benefits of nature connection.
+I am involved in projects which support a more sustainable approach to the environment, which is reflected in my research interests in the wellbeing benefits of nature connection, values and eco-emotions / planetary health.

 Postgraduate teaching